esufaj/JDBC-RRDB-Application-Program/README.md

 Authentication:

 The way this would be best set up, say, at Questeme, would be via SSL and certificates, to provide a “drop-through” authentication.
 This although would be difficult to do for this project, thus instead, we shall use a .pg_pass file in the home directory on the local machine.
-In that file, you will have a line like
+In that file, I will have a line like

 db:*:username:username:not_my_password